htcondor/htcondor/docs/man-pages/condor_submit.rst

     **environment**\ :index:`environment<single: environment; submit commands>`
-    command and **getenv**\ :index:`getenv<single: getenv; submit commands>` is also set to true, values specified with **environment** override values in the submitter’s environment (regardless of the order of the **environment** and **getenv** commands).
+    command and **getenv**\ :index:`getenv<single: getenv; submit commands>` is also set to true, values specified with **environment** override values in the submitter's environment (regardless of the order of the **environment** and **getenv** commands).
     :index:`error<single: error; submit commands>`